 In 1940, many countries, including the United States, tried to remain neutral.
 As the war became truly global, many neutrals were forced to join one side or the other.
-There are three types of neutral territories in this game: pro-Allies, pro-Axis, and strict neutral (non-aligned).

-Many neutral territories have their own standing army.
-This force is shown on the map in the form of an infantry silhouette with a number next to it.
+The only neutral territories in the game are those that make up Mongolia.
+All but two of them have their own standing army.
+These forces are shown on the map in the form of an infantry silhouette with a number next to it.
 These numbers indicate the number of infantry units that will be placed on the map if and when the territory's neutrality is compromised.
 These units are placed free of charge.

 An important concept to understand is the difference between a neutral territory and a neutral power.
-There are only six powers in the game (Germany, the Soviet Union, the United States, the United Kingdom, Italy, and France).
-While some of these powers begin the game neutral, neutral territories begin the game not being controlled by any power.
-Each neutral territory is treated as a separate entity.
-Neutral territories are not linked as countries in any way.
-For example, an Axis invasion of Northwest Persia will not activate Persia's standing army or change its political status.
+There are only five powers in the game (Japan, the United States, China, the United Kingdom, and ANZAC).
+While one of these powers (the United States) begins the game neutral, neutral territories begin the game not being controlled by any power.
 Unlike powers, war is never declared on neutral territories-they are simply attacked.